Skip to content

 Mechanical Postal Scales

 The simplest and least expensive option is the mechanical postal scale.
-This analog scale, like most traditional kitchen and bathroom scales, uses a needle to physically indicate the weight of a letter or parcel.
-Once you have identified the exact weight of the item you would like to ship, you can calculate the shipping cost by multiplying the weight with the price per ounce associated with your desired shipping method.
+Like most traditional kitchen and bathroom scales, this analog scale uses a needle to indicate the weight of a letter or parcel physically.
+Once you have identified the exact weight of the item you would like to ship, you can calculate the shipping cost by multiplying the weight by the price per ounce associated with your desired shipping method.

 Another thing to consider is that mechanical postage scales only provide the user with the weight of the package.
-It is up to you to calculate out the actual postage of the item by multiplying the weight with the price per ounce cost associated with your preferred method of shipping.
+It is up to you to calculate the actual postage of the item by multiplying the weight with the price per ounce cost associated with your preferred shipping method.

 Digital Postal Scales

-Digital postal scales can be significantly more expensive than mechanical scales; however, they offer a whole host of benefits not found on mechanical models.
+Digital postal scales can be significantly more expensive than mechanical scales; however, they offer many benefits not found in mechanical models.
 A digital postal scale that is connected to the internet uses current shipping rate information from the post office to calculate the exact rate for your package.

-For example, if you have a package that you would like to ship via the USPS’ Priority Mail, your digital scale will provide you with both the weight and exact shipping cost by using current shipping rates from the post office.
+For example, if you want to ship a package via the USPS’ Priority Mail, your digital scale will provide you with both the weight and exact shipping cost by using current shipping rates from the post office.
 In addition, if your digital scale is an all-in-one or is connected to a postage meter, you can print out the shipping label right then and there, saving you a trip to the post office and the hour-long wait associated with each visit.
 On top of this, your digital scale will typically allow you to compare costs across different shipping methods.

 What Are the Benefits of Owning a Postal Scale?

-In addition, the use of a digital postal scale, combined with a postage meter, means that your employees never have to wait in line at the post office again.
-Instead of sealing a package and lugging it down to your nearest post office, you can weigh the package, create a shipping label, and have your local mailman pick up the package without ever leaving your office.
-Furthermore, since digital scales allow you to maintain a pre-paid postage account with USPS, you can no longer have to keep track of hundreds of shipping receipts, making your accounting department’s job much easier.
+Using a digital postal scale, combined with a postage meter, means that your employees never have to wait in line at the post office again.
+Instead of sealing a package and lugging it down to your nearest post office, you can weigh the package, create a shipping label, and have your local mail carrier pick it up without ever leaving your office.